stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

 * **job lifetime**: files are only kept for the duration of the job and are automatically purged when the job ends.

+!!! info "Global failsafe user and quota groups on `/scratch`"

+    To prevent potential issues which would result in the file sytem filling up completely and making it unusable for everyone, additional user and group-level quotas are in place on the `/scratch` file system:

+    * each user can use a maximum of 250 TB of space in total, in their own `$SCRATCH` and all the `$GROUP_SCRATCH` directories they may have access to.

+    * each group can use a maximum of 1 PB of space in total across all the group members' `$SCRATCH` directories and the group's `$GROUP_SCRATCH`.

 #### Checking quotas